farazkh80/SearchEngine/README.md

 Text searching is achieved through main functionalities:

-1. `/tf` : given a `<key-word>` and a document `<id>`, will search the `<keyword>` token in the `Trienode` and retrieving the times of occurrences for the corresponding `<id>` of the token's `<Listnode>`, ultimately returning the number of times the `<key-word>` has been detected in document with id `<id>`. (not supported by the web-interface)
+1. `/tf` : given a `<key-word>` and a document `<id>`, will search the `<keyword>` token in the `Trienode` and retrieve the times of occurrences for the corresponding `<id>` of the token's `<Listnode>`, ultimately returning the number of times the `<key-word>` has been detected in document with id `<id>`. (not supported by the web-interface)
    <br>
 2. `/df` : given a `<key-word>`, will leverage the `/tf` function to search through all the documents and return the total number of times the `<key-word>` has been detected in the whole dataset. (not supported by the web-interface)
    <br>
-3. `/search`: given a set of `<keyword1,keyword2,..>` will leverage `/tf` search to find the number of occurrences of each keyword in documents, calculate a logarithmic score for ranking scheme and store it in a list(denoted as `Scorelist`) and finally display the results in a descending order of scores which is achieved through transforming the `Scorelist` to a `Maxheap`, and removing highest scores one at a time. (supported by the web-interface)
+3. `/search`: given a set of `<keyword1,keyword2,..>` will leverage `/tf` search to find the number of occurrences of each keyword in documents, calculate a logarithmic score for ranking scheme and store it in a list(denoted as `Scorelist`) and finally display the results in a descending order of scores which is achieved through transforming the `Scorelist` to a `Maxheap` structure, and removing highest score one at a time. (supported by the web-interface)

 # 4 Current Issues

 - Searching dataset initialization takes place before each new search, reducing the searching speed
-- Model loading from checkpoint should also happen only once at the beginning of the program instead of happening before each summarization task
+- Model loading from checkpoint also happens before each summarization task
 - Constant, non-configurable `text_max_token_len` of 512 and `summary_max_token_len` of 128 as suggested by the original [T5](https://arxiv.org/abs/1910.10683) paper, limit the word-range of input and output text

 # 5 Contributing